+353-1-416-8900REST OF WORLD

 • ID: 5572905

-The country's construction industry is expected to benefit from investments in preparation for the 2022 FIFA World Cup and Qatar National Vision 2030.
+• The country's construction industry is expected to benefit from investments in preparation for the 2022 FIFA World Cup and Qatar National Vision 2030.
 Under the National Vision 2030, the country will award an estimated USD 85 billion worth of planned projects in the coming years.
+The FIFA World Cup 2022 added USD 17 billion to Qatar's economy, an estimate that is equivalent to about 7% of the country's GDP in 2019.

-As one of the world's richest countries per capita, Qatar entered the COVID-19 pandemic from a position of relative strength.
+• As one of the world's richest countries per capita, Qatar entered the COVID-19 pandemic from a position of relative strength.
 Backed by deep and accessible gas deposits, a positive fiscal balance, and a high credit rating, Qatar had invested more in boosting its transport infrastructure.

-Increasing Population Growth in Qatar
+Increasing Population Growth Boosting the Transportation Infrastructure Construction in Qatar

-• To increase the transportation infrastructure activities, investments are being made to improve existing infrastructure, such as extending the roads and rails, planning new construction across the country, and improving damaged structures by repairing them.
+• To increase transportation infrastructure activities, investments are being made to improve existing infrastructure, such as extending the roads and rails, planning new construction across the country, and improving damaged structures by repairing them.

 • The rapid growth of continuing urbanization is a major driver of transportation infrastructure investment.
-As per the World Bank, in 2020, the world population reached 7.8 billion.

 • New transportation infrastructure is required in developing countries to enable population transfer from rural to urban areas, and existing infrastructures in developed countries must be improved to improve resilience, improve the environment, and reduce maintenance costs.